ave-llan/nmusic/api.md

 <a name="new_Pitch_new"></a>
 ### new Pitch(sciPitch)
-Creates a new immutable Pitch.
+Creates a new immutable Pitch or if given an existing Pitch, returns it.

 **Throws**: